Area of investment and support

 • harness data using informatics as a tool

-• prevent mental illness by drawing together biological, social and environmental factors and identifying opportunities for action in early life is an important area for the UK Prevention Research Partnership as well as for the board
+• prevent mental illness by drawing together biological, social and environmental factors and finding opportunities for action in early life, which is also an important area for the UK Prevention Research Partnership

 • build capacity